How to Ensure a Driver Detention Accessorial for Intermodal Loads

 Are you interested in moving intermodal freight and expanding your owner operator business?
 Download the free DrayNow app from the App Store or Google Play store, or click the button below.

 The solution for these delays is detention payment, which is charged by the hour after a certain period of time that the carrier is still waiting at the warehouse.
-For carriers using the DrayNow app, detention pay starts two hours after arriving at a shipper/consignee for a live load/unload, and one hour after a drop and hook.
+For carriers using the DrayNow app for intermodal trucking loads, detention pay starts two hours after arriving at a shipper/consignee for a live load/unload, and one hour after a drop and hook.

 The most important thing a trucker needs to do to ensure detention is to show up on time.
 If there is a hard appointment, it means showing up before that hard appointment.
 If there is an appointment window, it means showing up within that window.
 If someone shows up late, they most likely will not be able to be compensated for the hours they spent waiting at a location.